 1. Cuddle your way through a cold

-When your little one is ill it’s hard to see them suffer, and it can also be extremely challenging for parents at the same time – especially at night.
-At these moments forget about the routines and what else needs to be done, and just embrace the extra cuddle time instead.
-Use it as an opportunity to bond more with your baby as they lean on you for comfort and support, because before you know it they’ll be all grown up and not wanting hugs anymore.
-Some parents with independent babies and toddlers even find that it’s only when they’re sick they want to be held!
+When your little one is under the weather, it’s hard to see him suffer, and it can also be extremely challenging for parents at the same time – especially at night.
+At these moments forget about the routines and anything else that needs to be done, and just embrace the extra cuddle time instead.
+Use it as an opportunity to bond more with your baby as he leans on you for comfort and support, because before you know it, he’ll be all grown up and not wanting hugs anymore.
+Some parents with independent babies and toddlers even find that it’s only when they’re sick that they want to be held!
 If your child goes to preschool, ditch work guilt and take the opportunity to enjoy that day off at home with your little one instead.

-Have a bub that just wants to breastfeed ALL THE TIME?
+Have a bub who just wants to breastfeed ALL THE TIME?
 Use it as an excuse to catch up on all those awesome Netflix shows you’ve been meaning to get around to.
 Because if you’re chained to the couch already you may as well flick on the box right?
-Just keep the volume quite low and if it’s nighttime, also the lights.
-Here are ideas for shows to binge watch to get you started.
-You might even find you miss the excessive breastfeeding once it passes!
+Just keep the volume quite low – and if it’s nighttime, also the lights.
+You might even find you miss the excessive breastfeeding once this stage passes!

 3. Rock into exercise

 Have you got a baby with shocking reflux or one who needs to be rocked to sleep?
 Do what Jenna Dewan Tatum did and turn it into a workout!
 After the birth of her daughter, Jenna turned each 40 minute bedtime rocking session into a fitness regime where she added squats and lunges – all while her daughter drifted off to sleep!

 If your baby won’t sleep in the cot during the day, another good thing to do is to get out the sling or pram and take the opportunity to pound that pavement.
 Who says you don’t have time to exercise?!